brandilondagin364/notes/README.md

 4. Learn to say "no" to tasks that aren't important or relevant to your current project.
 You don' t want to waste time on things that don 't matter.
 5. Stay up-to-date with new programming languages and tools.
 Learning new skills can make you a more valuable asset to any team.
 6. Don ' t be afraid to ask for help.
 If you ' re stuck on a problem, reach out to colleagues or online communities for assistance.
 There ' s always someone willing to lend a hand.

+# 2024-03-09
+- "Today's programming wisdom: 'Premature optimization is the root of all evil' - Donald Knuth.
+Focus on writing clean, readable, and maintainable code first.
+Optimize only when necessary, based on measured performance data.
+Remember that simplicity, clarity, and correctness are key virtues in software development."

+In more detail but still concise: Always strive to understand the problem domain deeply before coding.
+Write modular and reusable code.
+Practice defensive programming by anticipating potential errors and handling exceptions gracefully.
+Keep your codebase DRY (Don't Repeat Yourself) and KISS (Keep It Simple, Stupid).
+Continuously integrate and test to catch bugs early and often.
+Lastly, remember that debugging time can far exceed coding time; thus, invest in making your code easy to comprehend and debug from the outset."